-- Sharing farmer-to-farmer stories about what works for them in rural media and social media. channels. - Organising and supporting events that help farmers stay connected.
-Farmstrong is also a regular at agriculture Field Days. - Working and collaborating with rural organisations such as Dairy NZ, Beef + Lamb New Zealand, NZ Young Farmers, the Rural Support Trust, Hort NZ, Farming Mums NZ, Dairy Women's Network, Rural Women NZ, Agri-Women's Development Trust, NZ Shearing Contractors' Association and Farming Women Tairawhiti.
+- Sharing farmer-to-farmer stories about what works for them in rural media and social media channels. - Organising events that help farmers stay connected and have breaks such as comedy shows, cycle tours and fitness challenges.
+Farmstrong is also a regular at agriculture Field Days. - Working in close partnership with rural organisations such as Dairy NZ, Beef + Lamb New Zealand, NZ Young Farmers, the Handy Landys, the Rural Support Trust, Farming Mums NZ, Dairy Women's Network, Rural Women New Zealand, Agri-Women's Development Trust and Farming Women Tairawhiti.